Capillary/api-documentation/source/includes/_points.md

 417 | Customer with fraud status exists.
 418 | From and To customers are same.
 419 | Merged customer found with id: {x}, where x is the user id of the customer.
+686 | User is from campaign and has not enrolled in the loyalty program.
+Points redemption is not applicable for the user.
+804 | Insufficient current points.
+805 | Insufficient lifetime points.
+806 | Insufficient lifetime purchases amount.
+807 | Redemptions points not divisible.
+809 | Customer is marked as fraud.
+818 | Current points are less than points requested for redemption.
+819 | Points to redeem exceeds the threshold limit (maximum points that can be redeemed in a transaction).
+821 | Points you are trying to redeem are less than the minimum points allowed.
+886 | Unable to process points.
+Please try again later.
+887 | Unable to process points.
+Please try again later.
+888 | Invalid configuration.
+Please report to capillary support.
+895 | Loyalty program is not configured for the  org.
+896 | Unable to process points.
+Please try again later.
+898 | Unable to process points.
+Please try again later.
+899 | Invalid configuration.
+Please report to capillary support.
+901 | Invalid points or points redemption Id passed.
+902	| Redemption ID does not exist.
+903 | Unable to redeem points.
+904 | Invalid customer details passed.